CollectionBuilder/cb-docs/docs/metadata/cdm_metadata.md

 The rest of the fields in the CollectionBuilder metadata template are not required for CollectionBuilder or its visualizations to work, but their use is encouraged to ensure a richly informative collection.
 These remaining fields are listed below, along with their respective definitions and examples.

 {:.alert .alert-green}
 CollectionBuilder can accommodate any field you include in your metadata once you customize your site.
 For example, you can display any field on item pages or on the Browse page.
-See the [Metadata](customize.html#config-metadata) and [Browse](customize.html#config-browse) customization sections for more information. "
+See the [Page config]({{ '/docs/customization/' | relative_url }}) sections for more information.

 ### creator: